stylify/web/content/docs/integrations/remix.md

 ]);
 ```

-When the bundler is configured, add the path to stylify CSS in the `app/root.tsx`:
+When the bundler is configured, add the path to Stylify CSS in the `app/root.tsx`:

 ```jsx
 import styles from '~/styles/stylify.css';